lizzard/bugboard/README.md

 * Edit the `users.json` file to add your IRC nick and email and your commit access.
 (If you don't have commit access, put 0 instead)
 * Send a pull request.
 If you have commit access, please mention the bug number in which you were given commit access for verification.

-Its a strange way to add a name, isn't it?
+It's a strange way to add a name, isn't it?
 But you are a dev right?
 Pull Requests should be a breeze.